 Year-by-Year Volume Change During Augmentation

 In the post-augmentation period, annual topo-bathymetric LiDAR data enables a year-by-year examination of volume change.
-Table 4.5shows there is high variation, but generally less degradation was observed in the most recent two years when the breakthrough channel has been closed.
+Table 4.6 5 shows there is high variation, but generally less degradation was observed in the most recent two years when the breakthrough channel has been closed.
 Examining the year-by-year post-augmentation data spatially (Figures 4.11 and 4.12), it is possible to see an expanding zone of positive change just downstream of the augmentation boundary from 2016–2019 (4.11a).
 This signal is not evident in 2019–2021, perhaps becoming more dispersed as total degradation is reduced in those years.

 Table 4.6 Post-augmentation year-by-year volume change divided into two reaches at Overton Bridge.
 Negative values are in parentheses and indicate net degradation or erosion.